brysonSaclausa/MessageBoard-Unit3.2SprintRedo-Debugging-Testing/ios-sprint-challenge-message-board-debugging-and-testing-master/README.md

 Bug 5:  Copy of message threads when reload table view
     - FIXED added a view did load

-Bug 6: When adding a message it does not show in table view unless you navigate back
+Bug 6: When SENDing a message it does not show in table view unless you navigate back
     -
 Bug 7: Cancel message Button
     -